awshly/Imgdump/README.md

 # 🌸 Imgdump

-Imgdump is a lightweight web application for uploading and sharing images and videos.
+Imgdump is a lightweight web application for uploading and sharing images.
 Users can register, log in, and upload media directly to the site.
 The gallery displays uploads

 ---